 The use of tagging data alone in Model 5 resulted in estimates of L∞ lower than all previous studies where growth has been fit as a function of age.
 This is likely due to underrepresentation of the largest size classes in the tagging data resulting in growth curves that asymptote prematurely.
-The tagging data described here includes opakapaka with fork lengths at capture spanning 19.1 - 52.8 cm (mean = 32.9, s.d. = 5.08).
+The tagging data described here includes P. filamentosus with fork lengths at capture spanning 19.1 - 52.8 cm (mean = 32.9, s.d. = 5.08).
 Using growth parameters estimated in this study, this data corresponds to fish mean ages between 1.5 and 7 years (Figure 5).
-Incorporating the information of larger individuals from length-at-age data resulted in larger estimates of L∞ and smaller estimates of K. Recent work on opakapaka otoliths using lead-radium and bomb-radiocarbon dating indicate that opakapaka can live in excess of 45 years (Andrews et al. 2012).
+Incorporating the information of larger individuals from length-at-age data resulted in larger estimates of L∞ and smaller estimates of K. Recent work on P. filamentosus otoliths using lead-radium and bomb-radiocarbon dating indicate that P. filamentosus can live in excess of 45 years (Andrews et al. 2012).
 Information from older age classes is very important for grounding the upper end of the growth curve.

 Parameter estimates from integrative models inclusive of the largest fish from length-at-age data better predicted growth than those fit with only tagging data in over 60% of cross validation iterations.
 On this basis, integrative parameters likely provide better estimates for growth of species in the Hawaii region.
 The candidate integrative model structure that consistently outperformed competing model structures was Model 11.
 Estimates of L∞ and K fit using the structure of Model 11 were most similar to those of Ralston and Miyamoto (1983) and Andrews et. al. (2012) with parameter estimates from both of these studies within the confidence intervals obtained (Table 1).
 Despite concerns surrounding the reliability of the method, both of these studies relied heavily on age data from otolith annuli to derive growth parameters.
-Despite the similarity between these results, the preferred integrative model structure omitted this data when estimating growth parameters.
+Despite the similarity between these results, the preferred integrative model structure (Model 11) omitted otolith annuli when estimating growth parameters.